metachris/website/content/about.md

 </div>

 Hey there 👋
-I'm Chris, aka metachris - a software builder, collaborator, and dad of two, working remotely from Austria.
+I'm Chris, aka metachris - a software builder who loves collaborating, dad of two, working remotely from Austria.

-I build high-performance systems and the teams that bring them to life.
+I work on building high-performance systems and enjoy helping teams bring them to life.
 I'm passionate about what's possible when technology meets great teamwork.

-The best solutions don't come from solitary coding sessions - they emerge from aligned, motivated teams where people trust each other and ship autonomously.
-I focus on getting both the technical foundations and the team dynamics right.
+In my experience, the best solutions emerge from aligned, motivated teams where people trust each other and ship autonomously.
+I try to focus on getting both the technical foundations and the team dynamics right.

 This means: designing systems that make sense to everyone, fostering clear communication, establishing tight feedback loops, and creating space for teams to move fast without cutting corners.